RyWhal/SlurPe/README.md

  3. url_302.php serves a HTTP response code 302 (permenant redirect) and redirects the client to google.com

- 4. wooo its been shortened!
+ 4. Wooo its been shortened!

 Config